tonylai2022/RealEstate-PHP-Project/README.md

 ## Requirements

-- XAMPP;
+- XAMPP
-- VSCode;
+- VSCode

 ## Procedures

-1. Install XAMPP (see https://www.apachefriends.org/download.html) and VScode (see https://code.visualstudio.com/download)
+### 1. Install XAMPP (see https://www.apachefriends.org/download.html) and VScode (see https://code.visualstudio.com/download)

 2. Open XAMPP Control Panel

-   *Start Apache and MySQL (If there is a connection problem with MySQL, change the port number and in Config under MySQL and under XAMPP - open XAMPP with administrator mode)
+   * Start Apache and MySQL (If there is a connection problem with MySQL, change the port number and in Config under MySQL and under XAMPP - open XAMPP with administrator mode)

 3. Open VSCode

-   *Open terminal and enter
+   * Open terminal and enter

       ```
       git clone https://github.com/tonylai2022/RealEstate-PHP-Project.git